jenniferwagner18/brightspace-etl-dataflows/mastery-view.md

 If you are using the Standards tool with Learning Outcomes in your D2L courses, the Mastery View of overall levels in the grade book does not currently have an export option.
 To generate a CSV file, use the following data flow with the Outcomes data sets.
 In addition to the outcomes and levels achieved for each student, this file will also include the enrollment status of the student (so that you can filter out students who have unenrolled, if needed), whether the level is hidden from the student in D2L, and if the level achieved was automatically generated or a manual override.

+If you would like the levels on activities that feed into the overall level shown in Mastery View, there is a separate [Learning Outcomes for Individual Activities data flow](https://github.com/jenniferwagner18/brightspace-etl-dataflows/blob/main/outcomes-activities.md).
+It can also be added to this data flow as a second output, if desired.

 ## Return Data for Mastery View

 To create the ETL data flow in Domo Analytics: